-Sunmi releases teaser images and tracklist for ‘Tail’ | NME
+Sunmi shares more new fantastical teaser images for ‘Tail’ | NME

 — 선미 SUNMI (@official_sunmi_) February 10, 2021

-On Valentine’s Day (February 14), Sunmi revealed the tracklist for her upcoming comback.
+On Valentine’s Day (February 14), Sunmi revealed the tracklist for her upcoming comeback.
 The release will feature two tracks – ‘Tail’ and ‘What The Flower’ – both written and co-composed by Sunmi herself.

 Take a look at the tracklist below.